AceMetrix/connect-cas/README.md

 # CAS Validate

-This is a utility to facilitate validating a web service based on Connect or Express with a CAS server(<http://www.jasig.org/cas>.
+This is a utility to facilitate validating a web service based on Connect or Express (and perhaps other frameworks or nothing at all) with a CAS server(<http://www.jasig.org/cas>.
 It allows single sign on and
 [single sign out](https://wiki.jasig.org/display/CASUM/Single+Sign+Out).
 In other words, if a client has previously logged in to the CAS server, this library will allow your service to transparently detect